petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/understanding-and-customizing-search-results-pages.md

 !!! important "Key Decision"
     In Liferay, commerce search results are separate from regular search results.
 The commerce search results, as the name implies, only returns commerce products.
 The regular search results can be set to return just site content (i.e. blog posts, documents, etc.) or everything (i.e. including products).
 For Clarity, providing quick access to both products and site content is important, so they will enable everything to be searched.

-## Exercise 1: Walk through the Global Search Bar
+## Exercise 1: Configuring the Global Search Bar

 By default, a Liferay search bar is set to only search within site content.
 To be able to give visitors the ability to search across products as well, the scope must be changed.